eggzotic/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# First steps with GitHub Pages

-I'm glad you are here.
-I plan to talk about ...
+I'm learning to use GitHub Pages.
+This content is entirely contrived.
+What else did you expect?